Kyrylo-Bakumenko/CS50-TinySearchEngine/querier/README.md

 ## Grading

-Lab 6 is scored on the basis of 100 points, with Delivery, Documentation, Style, Testing comprising most of the points.
+Lab 6 is scored on the basis of 100 points, with Delivery, Documentation, Style, and Testing comprising most of the points.

 "Functionality" represents 30/100 points.
 In recognition that you might find it best to start simple and slowly enhance your solution as you get the simpler version working, you can earn points on a sliding scale as follows: